1UC1F3R616/Cookie-Analyzer-and-Session-Hijack/README.md

 # This Project is Divided into two Main Projects
 * Cookie Hack and Session Hijack
-* Cookie Analyzer - *A tool to find sensitive Keys and Passwords in your cache*
+* Cookie Analyzer - *A tool to find sensitive Keys and Passwords in your cookies*

 </br>